 Step 1 - Make Preparations

 Thoroughly define the tile layout before beginning.
 Make a horizontal line around the room.
 This line should correspond to a grouting joint.
 Mark a vertical line in the center of each wall, extending to the top of the area to be tiled.
+Although the installation of slate tile is similar to that of ceramic tile, it is difficult to cut and very brittle like all other natural stones and should be done with special tools.

 Step 2 - Installing the Tiles